cmsc330fall24/fall2024/projects/project1.md

 - OCaml Files
     - **src/basics.ml**: You will **write your code here**, in this file.
     - **src/basics.mli**: This file is used to describe the signatures of all the functions in the module.  *Do not modify this file*; Gradescope will use the original version.
     - **src/funs.ml**: This file includes implementation for some useful higher order functions.
-These are required for Part 4, but can be used throughout the project if you wish. *Do not modify this file* Gradescope will use the original version.
+These are required for Part 4, but can be used throughout the project if you wish. *Do not modify this file*; Gradescope will use the original version.
     - **src/funs.mli**: This file is used to describe the signatures of all the functions in the funs.ml.  *Do not modify this file*; Gradescope will use the original version.

 ### Important Notes about this Project

 1. Some parts of this project are additive, meaning your solutions to earlier functions can be used to aid in writing later functions.
 Think about this in parts 3 and 4.
-2. In sections 1, 2, and 3, you may add helper functions as you wish, and these helper functions may be recursive.
-If you create a recursive helper function, the main function that calls the recursive helper does not also have to be recursive/have the `rec` keyword in its function header.
+2. In sections 1, 2, and 3, (*not* 4) you may add any helper functions you wish for, and these helper functions may be recursive.
+If you create a recursive helper function, the main function that calls the recursive helper does not also have to have the `rec` keyword in its function header.
-3. In section 4, you may create helper functions, but they cannot be recursive.
+3. In section 4, you *may* create helper functions, but they **cannot be recursive**, nor can the helpers themselves use recursive helpers.
 4. You may move around the function definitions.
 In OCaml, in order to use one function inside of another, you need to define the function before it is called.
 For example, if you think that a function from Part 2 can be used to help you implement a function in Part 1, you can move your implementation of the function from the Part 2 section to before the function in Part 1.
 As long as you still pass the tests and you haven't created a syntax error, you are fine.
 5. Pay special notice to a function's type.
 Often times, you can lose sight of what you're trying to do if you don't remind yourself of the types of the arguments and the type of what you're trying to return.
 6. You may rename arguments however you would like, but **do not modify function's name**, and **do not change the amount and order of arguments**.
 Doing so will cause you to fail the function's tests.
+7. Double-check the Ground Rules at the top of the ReadMe about what OCaml features you are allowed to use for this project.

 # Part 1: Non-Recursive Functions